Praful22/xpp-solo12/README.md

 * Followed this tutorial https://medium.com/swlh/7-simple-steps-to-create-and-build-our-first-ros-package-7e3080d36faa to build a ROS package named xpp_solo12.
 Based the package off of xpp_hyq
     * Populated the package with the urdf files and meshes from the robot_properties_solo GitHub
     * Created launch file
     * Created executable node for urdf visualization inside the package.
-Contents for the executable node were based off of http://wiki.ros.org/xpp#Visualize_.2BAC8_Contribute_your_own_robot
+Contents for the executable node were based on http://wiki.ros.org/xpp#Visualize_.2BAC8_Contribute_your_own_robot
     * In the packages CMakeList.txt file, `add_executable(urdf_visualizer_solo12 src/urdf_visualizer_solo12.cc)`, added the following code (the guide missed this step)
     ```
     target_link_libraries(urdf_visualizer_solo12